Rosaleen Moriarty-Simmonds: Career and accomplishments

-Moriarty-Simmonds launched her career after graduating in 1985.
-She is best known for her work as a business woman, author, artist, campaigner, and disability activist.
-As a disabled woman during the mid to late 20th century, she faced discrimination on a daily basis, making it very difficult to get hired.
-Many companies listed concerns about her disability affecting her strength and productivity as a worker.
-In an interview for UK Disability History Month, Moriarty-Simmonds said she applied for over 400 jobs and was only granted interviews at four of them.
-She was turned down by the NHS, the National Health Service in England and Lansdowne Hospital.
+Moriarty-Simmonds began her career after graduating in 1985.
+As a disabled woman during the mid-to-late 20th century, she faced discrimination on a daily basis, making it difficult to get hired.
+Many companies expressed concerns that her disability would affect her strength and productivity as a worker.
+In an interview for UK Disability History Month, she said she applied for over 400 jobs and was granted interviews for only four of them.

 Business

-Eventually, she was able to secure a position as a civil servant and began working at Companies House, an executive agency of the British government.
-She worked specifically in the department of trade and industry.
-After several years in one position there she rose to the executive officer level where she remained until she stepped down in 1993.
-In 1995, After seven years working at Companies House, Moriarty-Simmonds established RMS, her own consulting agency, which specializes in advising on disability law and offers training to various organizations on a range of disability issues.
-She operated her consultancy firm from home, providing expert advice on disability law to the local government, national assembly, Cardiff council and a range of other organizations.
+Moriarty-Simmonds was eventually able to secure a position as a civil servant and began working at Companies House, an executive agency of the British government.
+She worked specifically in the Department of Trade and Industry.
+After several years in one position there, she rose to the executive officer level, where she remained until she stepped down in 1993.
+In 1995, after seven years working at Companies House, Moriarty-Simmonds established RMS, her own consulting agency, which specialised in advising on disability law and offered training to various organisations on a range of disability issues.
+She operated her consultancy firm from home, providing expert advice on disability law to the local government, National Assembly, Cardiff Council, and a range of other organisations.